ChandlerLutz/ChandlerLutz.github.io/_publications/2021-crisis-of-missed-opportunities.md

 citation: 'The Review of Financial Studies: Volume 34, Issue 2, February 2021, Pages 864–906. https://doi.org/10.1093/rfs/hhaa059'
 ---
 * Stuart Gabriel, Matteo Iacoviello, Chandler Lutz
-* <font size="4">Key Highlight: This paper finds that the California Foreclosure Prevention Laws (CFPLs), policies that increased the time and pecuniary costs of foreclosure, prevented 250,000 California foreclosures (a 20% reduction) and created $300 billion in housing wealth.</font>
+* <font size="4">This paper finds that the California Foreclosure Prevention Laws, policies that increased the time and pecuniary costs of foreclosure, prevented 250,000 California foreclosures (a 20% reduction) and created $300 billion in housing wealth.</font>